WIN WITH GREYS Your chance to WIN an Greys rod & reel outfit worth up to £688 - ENTER NOW

 What better way to spend a spring day?

 One of the best techniques to try at the moment, if you can get your timing right and be on the water when there is a gentle breeze, is to fish a floating fly line and allow a buzzer or nymph to swing around on the breeze.
-It’s an almost totally natural movement through the water and a very slow figure of eight retrieve – just enough to keep up with the slack line – will ensure you get it right.
+It’s an almost totally natural movement through the water and a very slow figure of eight retrieve - just enough to keep up with the slack line - will ensure you get it right.
 Watch the end of your line for the take, you will always see it move before you feel it!
-If you don’t get your weather timing right, or the wind picks up, then small stillwaters usually call for an intermediate line.
+If you don’t get your weather timing right, or the wind picks up, then small stillwaters usually call for an intermediate line - explore our full range of fly lines for trout.

 Discover The Latest Trout Tackle and Gear